KiandaBPM/docs/content/docs/platform/b2b-portals/partner-profile.md

    - **Contact email** - provide the email of a contact

-   - **Shared process selection** - in the dropdown list choose a shared process created using the steps listed in [To share a process](#to-share-a-process).
+   - **Shared process selection** - in the dropdown list choose a shared process created using the steps listed in [How to get started with shared processes](/docs/platform/b2b-portals/shared-process/#how-to-get-started).

    - Click on **More fields** to see more fields these include: **Partner country**, **Partner city**, and **Partner logo** which you can add by clicking on **Browse** and browsing your PC or network.